Skip to main content

 // this property as settlement data. (string)

-// the name of the property in the data source data that signals termination of trading (string)
+// Name of the property in the data source data that signals termination of trading. (string)

 }